-50 persuasive speech ideas
+Writing a persuasive speech

-What are good persuasive speech topics?
+50 good persuasive speech topics

 My list of 50 is below.

-What makes a good persuasive speech topic?
+What makes a persuasive speech topic good?

 A persuasive speech topic is good if it:

-finding out more and you know what want you to achieve through giving
+finding out more, and you know what want you to achieve through giving

 - can be researched and prepared within the time frame you need the speech for

-Remember any topic can be handled multiple ways.
+And remember, any topic can be handled multiple ways.

-The Intended Audience: Teachers
+The Intended Audience: teachers

-Speaker Credibility: Many years of teaching English and drama plus public speaking experience
+Speaker Credibility: many years of teaching English and drama, plus public speaking experience

-Speech Angle: to persuade listeners that how their voices sound in their student's ears influences how they are responded to and if they don't like that, they can change it.
+to persuade the listeners (teachers) that how their voices sound in their student's

 Specific Speech Purpose: to have them sign up for a voice workshop

 attributed to a person who has a good voice?
 Use sound clips to

 What do people assume about the speaker with that type of voice?
 How could that affect students?